-As you have probably heard in the News, there are new Data Protection regulations coming into effect on 25tMay 2018.
+As you are probably aware, there are new Data Protection regulations which came into effect in 2018.
 Menheniot Primary School is currently working towards ensuring compliance with their requirements.
-These changes will affect everyone, and every organisation, in some way.
+These changes have affected everyone, and every organisation, in some way.

 Schools are classed as “data controllers” and as such they state how and why personal data is processed.
 We are currently auditing and reviewing our procedures and policies and considering implementing new systems where necessary.
 All staff will be trained so that they are aware of the changes and the impact they may have.

 The good news is that schools have been complying with the Data Protection Act 1998, and are very experienced at working within such regulations.
 It will be necessary to make some changes to policies and procedures, and to correspond with “data subjects” who include students and parents/carers.
 You may receive information over the coming months to inform you of specific changes which will affect you and your child.

 All personal data which we need for the daily running of the school, and which is therefore classed as “in the public interest” will be listed on our Privacy Notice for your information.
 This data does not require consent.

 In the coming weeks we will be updating Privacy Notices, policies and consent forms and these will be posted on the school website or sent to you as appropriate.
 In the meantime, please be assured that the following is already in place:

 In the meantime, if you would like to read further about GDPR, the Information Commissioner’s Officer website is an excellent resource.
 The website address is ico.org.uk.